Portal (1986 video game)

 Portal is a text-driven adventure with a graphical interface published for the Amiga in 1986 by Activision.
 The writing is by American author Rob Swigart, and it was produced by Brad Fregger.
 Ports to the Commodore 64, Apple II, and IBM PC were later released.
 A version for the Atari ST was announced and developed, but not published.
-Until recently, it was thought that a Macintosh version was similarly developed yet left unpublished.
-The published Macintosh version was rediscovered in 2021 by a game collector.
+Until recently, it was thought that a Mac version left unpublished.
+The published Mac version was rediscovered in 2021 by a game collector.

 Plot

 The player, taking on the role of the unnamed astronaut protagonist, returns from a failed 100-year voyage to 61 Cygni to find the Earth devoid of humans.
 Cars are rusted and covered with moss, the streets are completely barren, and everything appears as though the entire human race had just vanished suddenly.
 The player happens upon a barely functioning computer terminal that is tied into a storytelling mainframe, Homer.
 Through this interface, the player, assisted by Homer who attempts to weave the information into a coherent narrative, discovers information in order to piece together the occurrences leading to the disappearance of the human race.
 For instance, spending some time in the Medical Records section may unlock a piece of data in the Science section, and through these links the player can finish the game.